 Professor of Philosophy

 Address Room 902A, Philosophy Building

 London, WC2R 2LS

-Dr Sangiovanni's main areas of research are in contemporary moral, legal, and political philosophy, though he also has interests in the history of early-modern and modern political thought.
-Current projects include: a book that defends a conception of international distributive justice, namely reciprocity-based internationalism; several essays that aim to understand how the content, scope, and grounds of principles of justice can vary with institutions and practices; essays on justice and solidarity in the European Union; a defense of ‘Scottish’ constructivism against its Kantian rival; and the connection between cruelty and moral equality.
+Professor Sangiovanni's main areas of research are in contemporary moral, legal, and political philosophy, though he also has interests in the history of early-modern and modern political thought.
+Current research interests include: international justice and law; human rights and the idea of dignity; the relation between principles and social practices; justice, legitimacy, and solidarity in the European Union; ‘Scottish’ constructivism; moral equality.

 Professor Sangiovanni welcomes enquiries from prospective students seeking supervision in topics connected to his research interests.

 For more details, please see his full research profile.

 - Humanity without Dignity: Moral Equality, Respect, and Human Rights (Harvard University Press, 2017)

 - ‘Solidarity as Joint Action’ Journal of Applied Philosophy 32: 340-59 (2016).

 - ‘How Practices Matter’, Journal of Political Philosophy 24: 3-23 (2016).